Transport Accident Act 1986 (review and original jurisdiction)

 Cases we can hear

-You may be able to apply to VCAT for a review if you are a person whose interests are affected by a decision of the (TAC) about a TAC claim as a result of injuries said to be suffered in a transport accident.
+You may be able to apply to VCAT for a review if your interests are affected by a TAC decision on a TAC claim.
+Claims are lodged as a result of injuries or loss suffered due to a transport accident.
 Transport accidents may be caused by the driving of a car, motorcycle, other motor vehicle, train or tram.

 Cases we can't help with